meesvandongen/semantic-release-yaml/README.md

             "phase": "prepare",
             // The file to edit
             "file": "./Chart.yaml",
             // The field in the file to edit.
-Evaluated via lodash's `set` function.
             "selector": "version",
             // The value to set the field to.
-Evaluated via lodash's `template` function.
-            "template": "${nextRelease.version}"
+            "value": "${nextRelease.version}"
           }
         ]
       }